For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I used to prepare my own returns using Turbotax.
 It was fine until my personal finances got more and more complicated.
-The accountant I use for work offered to do my return for free if I switched to him.
-I had already done my return through Turbotax, but figured I might as well give it a shot.
+The accountant I used for work offered to do my return for free if I switched to him.
+I had already done my return through Turbotax but figured I might as well give it a shot.
 My accountant prepared the return and I ended up with an extra $1,300 refund.
-Don’t under-estimate the power of a good accounting professional.
+Don’t underestimate the power of a good accounting professional.

 I know this won’t help you immediately with taxes.
 However, if you start now to set your financial goals one of your primary goals can be to set up your finances to make future tax seasons easier.

 For example, in early January I created a folder for any tax documents I receive.
-As soon as I start getting W2’s, 1099’s, 1098’s and all the other junk, I immediate place it in my folder.
-Once February/March hit and I’m ready to start preparing for taxes I know exactly where to search for my documents.
+As soon as I start getting W2’s, 1099’s, 1098’s and all the other junk, I immediately place it in my folder.
+Once February/March hits and I’m ready to start preparing for taxes I know exactly where to search for my documents.

 Another goal I made last year was to track my receipts better.
-Now whenever I clean out my purse I organize them and place them in specific envelopes.
+Now, whenever I clean out my purse I organize them and place them in an expanding file.
 It is so much easier to find all of my health receipts when I have them clearly marked and in one spot.

 Paying taxes is miserable.
-If you spend the time organizing yourself now, the whole process will hopefully be a little bit easier to stomach.
+If you spend the time and organize for taxes now, the whole process will hopefully be a little bit easier to stomach.

 I used to be very organized and had an easy time doing my taxes.
 The last few years, I’ve slacked off and as a result tax season hit me like a ton of bricks.
 I was scrambling around trying to find documents and realized I had missed some deadlines because of lack of organization.
 I finally got everything cleaned up, but it took a lot of extra time because of my awesome procrastination abilities.